 The Writing Concentration is an intensive track for English majors who want more sustained work in creative writing.
+While there are many ways to pursue creative writing at Yale, and within the English Department, the Writing Concentration provides a structure for creative work and a community of support that many writers find rewarding.
 (For other creative writing options, including introductory courses and options for non-majors, see “Creative Writing.”)
-The Writing Concentration is not a separate degree or certificate; it is a part of the English major and builds on its literary richness.
+The Writing Concentration is not a separate degree or certificate; it is a part of the English major and builds on the wealth of its literary offerings.
 It aims to give English majors with a demonstrated interest and achievement in writing an opportunity to plan the writing courses they take in a coordinated way and to do advanced work in tutorial.
-The Writing Concentration accepts a limited number of serious writing students in their junior and senior years.
+The Writing Concentration accepts a limited number of serious writing students at the end of the junior year or occasionally in the fall of the senior year.
 Concentrators are taught by distinguished professional writers who have direct contact with students, in small classes and one-on-one conferences, helping them to discover their goals and shape their sense of themselves as writers.

 Guidelines for the Writing Concentration Senior Project, as well as applications for the Writing Concentration, and the Writing Concentration Program Senior Project, can be found here.

 Students interested in learning more about the Writing Concentration are advised to contact the Writing Concentration Coordinator and to attend informational meetings, which will be announced on the English Department webpage.